jbarroso/clean-code/README.md

 *attributeExists and setAttribute* should be different functions.
 Avoid things like *setAndCheckIfExists*

 ## Prefer Exceptions to Returning Error Codes
-Error codes violate Comand Query Separation.
+Error codes violate Command Query Separation.

 Exceptions can help to separate the happy path code from the error path and that helps to simplificate.